Atlanta Falcons vs. Jacksonville Jaguars NFL Week 12 Odds, Plays and Insights for November 28, 2021

 - Atlanta's games this year have hit the over on five of 10 set point totals (50%).

-- Atlanta is 2-2 against the spread and 3-1 overall in games when it puts up more than 26.2 points.
+- Atlanta is 2-2 against the spread and 3-1 overall this season when the team records more than 26.2 points.

-- The Falcons have turned the ball over 12 more times (17 total) than the Jaguars have forced a turnover (5) this season.
+- The Falcons have turned the ball over 17 times this season, 12 more turnovers than the Jaguars have forced (5).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Atlanta's matchup with the Jaguars.